 There were already different versions of light bulbs when Thomas Edison started working on Bulbs but they were somewhat different forms.
 More than 20 scientists had already worked on the light bulb before Edison with their own patents.

-Roman Emperor Caligula made one of his favorite horses a senator.
+Roman Emperor Caligula made one of his favourite horses a senator.

 According to the ancient historian Suetonius, the Roman emperor known as Caligula loved one of his horses, Incitatus, so much that he made him a senator.